TK50P/ClipGrab-macOS/README.md

 qmake clipgrab.pro && make
 ```

-This will create an executable "clipgrab" that you can start via `./clipgrab`.
+This will create an executable "clipgrab".